 Most major supermarkets, including Sainsbury’s, Waitrose, and Tesco, offer food delivery services.
 While this service has been extremely busy since the onset of COVID-19, with many people finding that delivery slots are booked for several weeks, regulations are now in place to support those who are vulnerable and these delivery slots are becoming much mroe widely available now that restrictions are easing..
 For instance, from the 23rd of March, Sainsbury’s offer online customers aged 70 or over, or those living with a disability, priority access to online delivery slots, and most UK supermarkets still have priority hours, allowing the elderly, carers and NHS staff to shop for goods before the rest of the public.

 Having food delivered is one of the easiest and safest ways to ensure that you or your loved ones have essential supplies.
 If they are unable to cook their own meals every day, then companies like Meals on Wheels are delivering home-cooked food to those in need to ensure that everyone has access to healthy, nutritious meals.

 Consider organising care during the coronavirus outbreak

 In these circumstances, it is possible to hire a carer for support.
 They will receive home deliveries for the elderly, as well as support them with any other daily tasks such as cleaning and cooking.
 We have a team of dedicated carers on hand to provide safe and reliable home care throughout the Covid-19 outbreak.
-If you or someone you know is self-isolating and needs support, then you can contact us on 0808 278 2589 to discuss how we can help.
+If you or someone you know is living in a rural location and needs support, then you can contact us on 0808 278 2589 to discuss how we can help.

 Make sure you reach out and ask for assistance if you know someone who is house-bound and require support for getting essential supplies.